jaime-s5/crypto-chart-plotter/README.md

 ### Chart.save_chart_as_png()

-Saves chart as png format
+Saves chart in a png file

 - `returns`: `<None>`

 ### Chart.save_chart_as_html()

-Saves chart as html format
+Saves chart in an html file

 - `returns`: `<str>` Returns the html file path